Bikini Model Alexa Collins Sizzles In Dangerously Short, Curve-Hugging Dress While Sitting At A Bar

 “So pretty, love that outfit,” commented a third.

 Short hemlines and showing some skin hardly seem to be of concern for Alexa, who often flaunts her impressive physique on Instagram.
-Another recent addition to her page saw her again rocking a skintight dress, this time in a lavender purple color that popped against her bronzed skin.
-This look was also popular among her thousands of followers, who have awarded the photo over 12,000 likes since going live to her feed.
+Another recent addition to her page saw her rocking another skintight dress, this time in a lavender purple color that popped against her bronzed skin.
+This look was also popular among her thousands of followers, who awarded the photo with over 12,000 likes since it went live on her feed.